 Visiting the Whiting School’s “Graduate – Full-Time Academic Policies” page for information on policies that affect students and degree programs, including transferring courses from outside institutions and double-counting courses from another Hopkins degree.

-Your academic advisor or Academic Program Manager Mike Bernard can help you with planning your coursework.
-Be sure to view the degree requirements on this page or in the master’s academic advising manual.
+Your academic advisor or the academic staff can help you with planning your coursework.
+Be sure to view the degree requirements on this page or in the master’s academic advising manual, which is available on the top of this page.

 Degree Timelines